Best Lamborghinis – the original supercar maker's best driving machines

 If the STO is the definition of what a Lamborghini should be on the road and the track, the Huracán Sterrato takes Lamborghini quite literally off the beaten path.
 For here is a mid-engined supercar better suited to rally stages and rough tracks than racetracks or even your favourite B-road road… or is it?

-While sceptical at first, last year’s evo Car of the Year test proved that it’s one of the best ever Lamborghinis in terms of exploitable, accessible fun – it’s a Lamborghini more drivers can enjoy for more of the time.
+While sceptical at first, 2023’s evo Car of the Year test proved that it’s one of the best ever Lamborghinis in terms of exploitable, accessible fun – it’s a Lamborghini more drivers can enjoy for more of the time.
 That it rides better than its track-focused sibling shouldn’t come as much of a surprise given its ride height increase and chunky tyres, with 25 per cent softer springs that are also 34mm longer providing the required travel for an off-road vehicle.

 But you still have that cacophonous 5.2-litre V10 engine singing behind you.
 You still have one of the most bonkers-looking road cars out there, with all the off-road frippery – the rubber wings, roof rails, livery and spotlights – only adding to the sense of occasion.
 And to be clear, it really will go places no other Lamborghini will, bar perhaps the LM002.
-Limited to just 1499 units, the Sterrato, along with the STO, makes for one hell of a two-pronged farewell for Lambo’s second junior supercar of the 21st-century.
+Limited to just 1499 units, the Sterrato, along with the STO, made for one hell of a two-pronged farewell for Lambo’s second junior supercar of the 21st-century.

 Lamborghini Diablo VT 6.0